cparsell/music-spider/README.md

 - **Artists you follow**
 - **Artists in a specified playlist**

-These are all optional and you can configure it to gather these from any or all of these in the **Config.gs** file.
+These are all optional and you can configure it to gather these from any or all of these in the `config.gs` file.
 It writes the artist's names to the Artist Sheet.

 It then searches Ticketmaster's API for events with these artist's names as keywords and in the area you specify.
 It writes any event matches into the Event Sheet.